mk8310/pgadmin4/docs/en_US/server_dialog.rst

 **********************

 Use the *Server* dialog to describe a connection to a server.
-Note: you must ensure that the pg_hba.conf file of the server from which you are connecting allows connections from the host of the client.
+Note: you must ensure that the sys_hba.conf file of the server from which you are connecting allows connections from the host of the client.

 .. image:: images/server_general.png